Analysis | Tucker Carlson is telling his viewers that Democrats see them as terrorists

 It is also incomplete in its criticisms.

 Since the Biden inauguration, Fox News has repeatedly been beaten by its competitors in the target demographic of 18-to-49-year-old viewers.
-Fox's audience has long skewed older, to some extent reflecting the demographics of the conservative viewers who have historically identified the network as their most trusted.
-But even among viewers overall, the network is often losing, as ratings data for prime time programming show.
+Fox’s audience has long skewed older, to some extent reflecting the demographics of the conservative viewers who have historically identified the network as their most trusted.
+But even among viewers overall, the network is often losing, as ratings data for primetime programming shows.

 The network’s best performer in the still-young Biden era is Tucker Carlson’s 8 p.m. show.
 Carlson has generally earned more viewers than the shows that precede and follow him, as well as getting higher shares of the key sales demographic.
 (Beating the show that precedes him was made easier with the network trying out various hosts as it figures out what to do with the hour.)
 As he promised after the election, clips of his show have increasingly been picked up and covered by the non-opinion side of Fox News’s programming.